 The increase in the dispute settlement caseload has been unprecedented -- in 1996 alone we filed 15 new complaints with the WTO to enforce the Uruguay Round agreements, having brought a total of 21 cases to the WTO since it began operation in 1995.
 To effectively manage this expanding caseload, in December 1995 we created a new enforcement office at USTR, responsible for supervising and coordinating the litigation of all disputes to which the United States is a party under the WTO agreements and the NAFTA, as well as monitoring foreign compliance with the hundreds of trade agreements currently in force.
-This office has been functioning very effectively with limited staff, and it draws upon the resources of the new Compliance Center at the Commerce Department for assistance with monitoring compliance.
+This office has been functioning very effectively with limited staff, and it draws upon the resources of the new Compliance.